Watts-Lab/task-mapping/tasks/Wildcam Gorongosa (Zooniverse).md

 # Summary
 Participants classified pictures taken by motion-detecting camera traps in Gorongosa National Park in Mozambique as part of a wildlife conservation effort (the trail cameras are designed to automatically take a photo when an animal moves in front of them)

 > For each image, participants in the experiment were tasked with (1) detecting the presence of the animal(s), (2) identifying the species type, (3) counting how many animals there are, (4) identifying the behaviors exhibited, specifically, identifying whether the animal(s) is (a) standing, (b) resting, (c) moving, (d) eating, or (e) interacting (multiple behaviors may be selected), and (5) recognizing whether any young are present.
-The 52 possible species options include a ‘Nothing here’ button but no ‘I don’t know’ option
+The 52 possible species options include a ‘Nothing here’ button but no ‘I don’t know’ option.

 # References
 Main Paper: https://arxiv.org/pdf/2009.11038.pdf